-The UT Health Science Center is one of the country's leading health sciences universities, and ranks in the top 3% of all institutions worldwide receiving federal funding from the National Institute of Health (NIH).
-In FY 2012, UT Health Science Center received \$85 million in grant funding.
-The university's schools of medicine, nursing, dentistry, health professions, and graduate biomedical sciences have produced 28,726 graduates since inception.
+The UT Health Science Center is one of the country's leading health sciences universities, and ranks in the top 3% of all institutions worldwide receiving federal funding from the National Institute of Health.
+In FY 2013, UT Health Science Center received a total of \$164.5 million in annual research awards supported by private gifts and \$65.3 million in grant funding from the National Institute of Health (NIH).
+The university's schools of medicine, nursing, dentistry, health professions, and graduate biomedical sciences have produced 29,065 graduates since inception.

-The UT Health Science Center's newly-opened Medical Arts and Research Center (MARC) offers state-of-the art patient care under UT Medicine San Antonio and its Cancer Therapy & Research Center (CTRC), and is one of only four National Cancer Institute ("NCI") designated Cancer Centers in Texas.
+The UT Health Science Center's newly-opened Medical Arts and Research Center offers state-of-the art patient care under UT Medicine San Antonio and its Cancer Therapy & Research Center, and is one of only four National Cancer Institute ("NCI") designated Cancer Centers in Texas.
 In 2015, UT Health Science Center's Dental School, regarded as one of the top in the nation, will open its new 198,000 square foot Center for Oral Health Care & Research.